nafaearr-lgtm/Portfolio-Project/README.md

   - Which products should be bundled or promoted?
   - Where should budget be increased or reduced?
   - How can customers be moved to higher LTV quartiles?

-Across the dashboards, the insights form a cohesive narrative around customer value, channel performance, product behavior, and marketing ROI.